sproaty/whyteboard/README.txt

               * Thumbnail label shows the selected thumb label in bold
               * The Pen tool now draws in response to a single mouse click;
                 before the mouse needed to be moved to draw
-              * Resize canvas - each sheet can have its own canvas size
               * Each sheet can have its own BitmapSelect at anytime.
-Undoing and redoing will not remove the selection - drawing a new shape will
+Undoing and redoing will not remove the selection; drawing a new shape will
               * Help files updated to reflect new changes and clarify any issues before
+              * Mouse x/y position tracked in the status bar
-              * Multiple small bug fixes (over 10)
+              * Multiple bug fixes (over 10)
               * Misc existing code improvements and performance increases
               * More/better unit testing to help with adding new features, tracking down potential bugs and increased code confidence